In 2014 we saw a lot of new trends in web design, some of which are inspired by magazines and press while focusing more on images and typography.

 Wheels on fire!

 Parallax scrolling is a technique in web design, where background images move slower than foreground images, creating an illusion of depth in a 2D scene and adding to the immersion.
-All that information we have now on every page is brought to life and makes user experience more attractive.
+All that information we have now on every page is brought to life and makes the user experience more attractive.
 The objects are appearing while the user scrolls all the way to the bottom giving the impression that he is a part of a story and wants to see the rest of it!

 No more sliders